apache/hadoop/hadoop-tools/hadoop-dynamometer/src/site/markdown/Dynamometer.md

 example, if the above line was the first audit event, you would specify `auditreplay.log-start-time.ms=42000`.
 Within a file, the audit logs must be in order of ascending timestamp.

-The other supported format is `com.linkedin.dynamometer.workloadgenerator.audit.AuditLogHiveTableParser`.
+The other supported format is `org.apache.hadoop.tools.dynamometer.workloadgenerator.audit.AuditLogHiveTableParser`.
 This accepts files in the format produced by a Hive query with output fields, in order:

 * `relativeTimestamp`: event time offset, in milliseconds, from the start of the trace